 Lubrication 101: Why You Need It - And How It Affects Conception

 It may not come as a shock to you that when a woman becomes sexually aroused before intercourse, her vagina produces its own lubrication.
 This makes penetration possible and pleasurable.
 However, not every woman has the ability to to produce enough of this natural lube to invite pain-free penetration.
 This is why personal lubricants have long been a staple in the sex lives of many couples.
 In fact, in a 2013 study, 9 out of 10 women expressed that sex was more comfortable and enjoyable when they used lubrication.

 Unfortunately, the sorts of lube used to enhance a couple’s sex life are not conducive to conception.
 These personal products found in the drug store often contain a pH balance and consistency that does not support conception.
 They can actually prevent sperm from effectively swimming through the cervix towards the woman’s egg.
 Some of these lubes even contain hormones or anesthetics, which are not particularly good for a woman’s vagina in general.

 Types Of Lubricants

-Rest assured that there are many different lubrication options that will effectively increase a couple’s sexual enjoyment, that don’t affect fertility.
-Here are 5 types of lubricants to start with.
+Rest assured that there are many different lubrication options that will effectively increase a couple’s sexual enjoyment, that don't affect fertility.
+Here are a few lubricants to start with.

 - Store Bought.While it’s true that the majority of off-the-shelf lubricants are unsafe for conception purposes, there are a handful of products designed specifically to be sperm-safe.
 Pre-Seed is one such product, as is Yes Baby.
 Both of these market themselves as “fertility-friendly,” and are not harmful to a woman’s vagina or to a man’s semen.